LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 The aim of the rest of the series is to recreate this functionality.
 This first part will focus solely on ChainRules.jl and recreating the `rrule` function.
 Part 2 will focus on recreating the `Zygote._pullback` function.
+Part 3 repeats part 2 in a more robust manner.
 Part 4 extends part 3's solution to handle maps, anonymous functions and structs.
 Finally part 5 shows how this AD code can be used by a machine learning framework.